What are fixed-income investments?

 Certificates of deposit

-Certificates of deposit (CDs) can be a good choice when you want steady, predictable income with protection for your principal.
-They can also be used to be build a "ladder" strategy similar to bonds.
+Certificates of deposit (CDs) provide a predictable income, generally with FDIC insurance to with protect your principal.
+They can also be used to build a "ladder" strategy similar to bonds.
 We offer competitive interest rates on a wide selection of CDs with varying maturity dates and interest payment options.

 U.S. Treasuries

 A U.S. Treasury bond is essentially a loan that you lend to the federal government.
-There are three main types of U.S. government treasures: bills, notes and bonds.
+There are several types of U.S. government treasuries which include bills, notes, TIPS, STRIPS and bonds.
 Compare each option and today's rates to find the best fit for your investing goals.

 Did you know that when you buy a U.S. Treasury bond, you are basically extending the U.S. government a loan?
 Familiarize yourself with the three main types of U.S. government treasuries: bills, notes and bonds.